Mary Baker Eddy: Family

 Eddy and her father reportedly had a volatile relationship.
 Ernest Sutherland Bates and John V. Dittemore wrote in 1932 that Baker sought to break Eddy's will with harsh punishment, although her mother often intervened; in contrast to the strict religiosity of her father, Eddy's mother was described as devout, quiet, light-hearted and nurturing, and a benevolent spiritual influence on Eddy in her formative years.

 Health

 Eddy experienced periods of sudden illness.
 Those who knew the family described her as suddenly falling to the floor, writhing and screaming, or silent and apparently unconscious, sometimes for hours.
-Historian Robert Peel wrote that these fits would require the family to send Eddy to the village doctor.
+Church of Christ, Scientist historian Robert Peel wrote that these fits would require the family to send Eddy to the village doctor.

 The cause for Eddy's illness was unclear, but biographer Caroline Fraser wrote she believed the cause was most likely psychogenic in nature.
 According to psychoanalyst Julius Silberger, Eddy may have been motivated to have these fits in an effort to control her father's attitude toward her.
-Fraser attributed the illness likely to a combination of hypochondria and histrionics as well.
+Fraser attributed the illness to a likely combination of hypochondria and histrionics.